 Schedule

-The U.S. 69 Corridor Modernization and Expansion Project involves a comprehensive process for determining how best to improve the corridor.
-The schedule below shows when some of the most significant Project activities have occurred and will continue forward.
+The U.S. 69 Corridor Modernization and Expansion Project involved a comprehensive process for determining how best to improve the corridor.
+The schedule below shows when some of the most significant Project activities occurred.